 The emphasis on designer collaboration has arisen in part from the massiveness of the web and mobile apps we’re building these days.
 Gigantic platforms like Google, Facebook, Twitter, and LinkedIn require not only huge design teams working on disparate aspects of the platform, but also better ways for designers to stay on the same page — and that means more collaboration, and better communication.

-All kinds of tools have arisen to help facilitate that collaboration, from the shared templates and dashboards in Webflow’s Team plan to the real-time, shared canvas of Figma — and you can bet 2017 will bring both improvements to those platforms, and all-new options.
+All kinds of tools have arisen to help facilitate that collaboration, from the shared templates and dashboards in Webflow’s workspace plans to the real-time, shared canvas of Figma — and you can bet 2017 will bring both improvements to those platforms, and all-new options.

 On the designer-developer collaboration front, lots of attention has been focused on the all-important handoff stage.
 Where designers used to hand off massive packages of static images and specs, they’re now sharing dynamic visualizations enabled by tools like InVision, Marvel, and UXPin — or doing one better by exporting real, production-ready code from Webflow.